kgilbert-cmu/DataCriming/README.md

 moved onto a **random forest** model.
 This concept is an ensemble method that was mentioned, though not formally introduced, during this course.
-A random forest is a bagging method: we take many, many decision trees and report the classification of the mode of the set of trees, rather than attempt to construct some sort of “average” or “best” decision tree.
+A random forest is a bagging method: we take many, many decision trees and report the classification of the mode of the set of trees, rather than attempt to construct some sort of “average" or “best" decision tree.
 Each decision tree in the forest is trained on a random selection of the features in the dataset.
 In order to determine the optimal number of trees to populate our forest, a plot of cross-validation error is given in Figure 5.
 The overall out-of-bag error of the random forest levels out after about 100 trees.